 Fortunately, there is no shortage of excellent outdoor opportunities in Germany.
-Even during the COVID era – when most close-to-home ski resorts are closed – you still have a ton of options for seeing the wintry world in a whole new way.
+You have lots of options for seeing the wintry world in a whole new way.

 Here is a short list of Xtra special winter outdoor activities that are perfect for winter-brightening day trips.

 6 ways to get warmer and (mostly) healthier

 Strap on snowshoes.

 If you’ve never been snowshoeing, you don’t know what you’re missing.
 Snowshoeing is awesome.
 When you walk across the top of the snow, rather than plunging into it, it feels like you’re flying.

 As a bonus, snowshoeing is for everyone – children and first-timers included.
 There’s no long, painful learning curve like there is with downhill skiing or snowboarding.
 If you don’t have snowshoes, check with your local Outdoor Recreation about rentals.
 Then find a snowy patch of nearby wilderness, and get out there!

 Cross-country skiing is the ultimate winter workout.
 It is also an incredibly beautiful way to experience the winter wilderness.
 Germany has a plentiful amount of terrain that is ideal for cross-country skiing, much of it located near U.S. military bases/posts.
 While cross-country skiing does take a bit of getting used to if you’ve never tried it, the payoff is worth it.

 Put on hiking boots.